xmos/vocalfusion-avs-setup/README.md

    Mono for the XVF3100

 - Monitor with HDMI input
-- HDMI cable
-- Fast-Ethernet connection with internet connectivity
+- Fast-Ethernet connection or WiFi with internet connectivity

 You will also need an Amazon Developer account: https://developer.amazon.com